 Registered youth members who cannot pay the total cost of attending Cub Scout Resident Camp may apply for financial assistance.
 The fund assists deserving Scouts to attend local council events with a percentage of the cost based on need, it is not intended to provide the total fee.
-Financial assistance forms can be found on the website and at the end of this guide.
-They are due April 1, 2023.
+Financial assistance forms can be found on the website www.wdboyce.org/assist.
+They are due April 1, 2024.